seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ###Sean Fitzpatrick

 ## Introduction
-This project provides the design and documentation for the dataset "Parks in Galway" which is available at [Data.gov.ie](http://data.gov.ie)
+This project provides the design and documentation for the dataset "Parks in Galway" which is available at [Data.gov.ie](http://data.gov.ie).
+This API will be tailored to the front end user that want to check the location, opening/closing hours and facilities of parks local to Galway city and county.
+Futhermore it will be tailored to the Galway city County Council for adding, deleting and updating park information throughout Galway city and County.

 ## About the data
-This dataset was received in PDF format, and was downloaded from [*Data.gov.ie*](https://data.gov.ie/dataset/parks-in-galway-city).
+This dataset was received in CSV format, and was downloaded from [*Data.gov.ie*](https://data.gov.ie/dataset/parks-in-galway-city).
-The PDF file contains a total of 46 tables.
-The tables have been categorized in to eleven data types.
+The CSV file contains 29 rows that can be added to or removed from.
+It contains 9 column.
-   - **Table classified by eleven different types**.
+   - **Table classified by attribute id**.
     - **ObjectId**: Table attribute clasified by unique id.
     - **Name**: Table attributes classified by name of each park.
     - **Location**: Table attributes classified by location of each park.